← My Podcast with conversations

 Marcus

-Those are solid criteria.
-I'd also add risk profile to that list.
-Both approaches carry different types of risks, and teams need to understand what they're signing up for.
+I'd add risk management to that list.
+Both approaches carry different types of risks that organizations need to understand.

 Sarah